Tajo Internacional

 Park History

-Designated a Natural Park in 2006, with coordinated management alongside the Portuguese protected area creating one of the Iberian Peninsula's most important transboundary conservation initiatives.
+Designated a Natural Park in 2006 through Ley 1/2006 of 7 July, coordinated management alongside the Portuguese protected area created one of the Iberian Peninsula's most important transboundary conservation initiatives.
+[1] In 2016 UNESCO designated the combined Spanish and Portuguese protected areas as the Tejo/Tajo International Transboundary Biosphere Reserve, covering 428,176 hectares.
+[2]

 Major Trails And Attractions

 Viewpoints along the gorge rim provide spectacular raptor observation opportunities, with dozens of large birds often visible simultaneously.
-Boat trips on the reservoir sections offer perspective from the water.
+[1] Boat trips on the reservoir sections offer perspective from the water, with services operating since 2011.
 The frontier villages preserve traditional Extremaduran architecture.

 Visitor Facilities And Travel

-Accessed from Alcantara and Valencia de Alcantara, approximately 1.5 hours from Caceres.
-The visitor center provides raptor ecology interpretation.
+Accessed from Alcántara and Valencia de Alcántara, approximately 1.5 hours from Cáceres.
+[1] The visitor centre provides raptor ecology interpretation.
 Specialist bird tourism operators offer guided observation experiences.

 Conservation And Sustainability